 We liken it to sitting on a 1-inch layer of cotton while someone else sits on a 1-inch layer of wool.
 When you both stand up, take a look at the condition of the materials.
 The wool will bounce back somewhat, mostly because it was never really too fluffy to begin with.
 The cotton, however, is as flat as a pancake.
 It isn't going to become fluffy and soft again suddenly.
 As people started to demand comfort in their mattresses, they realized they had to replace them more often.
 While the pillow top added comfort, it detracted from the premise of a long-lasting flippable mattress.

-- THERMOGEL INFUSED COVER - Provides excellent heat dispersion and a cooler night's sleep.
+- THERMOLOGICAL INFUSED COVER: Provides excellent heat dispersion and a cooler night's sleep.
 Thermo Gel reacts to body temperature to keep your body from getting too warm while you sleep.
-No more jolting awake in the middle of the night when you get too hot.
+No more jloting awake in the middle of the night when you get too hot

 THE FLIPPABLE MYTH